RaghavSaxena96/Scala-Tutorials/README.md

 # Scala does not have class level functionality ("static")

-Scala do have object and objects do not receive parameter and scala object is a singleton instances and class and object have same name.
+Scala do have object , objects do not receive parameter , scala object is a singleton instances and class and object have same name.